marcorobol/is2-2017/2-Git/README.md

 - Stage files

   `git add .`

 - Check status

   `git status`

+- Commit staged changes

+  (-m: add message)
-- Commit staged changes (-a: stage changed tracked files, -m: add message)
+  (-a: stage changed tracked files, but in case you have new files you need to manually track them `git add .`)
   `git commit -am "first commit"`

 - Push changes to remote repository